Oceanduck/Oceanduck.github.io/_pages/talks.md

 permalink: /talks/
 ---
 ### **SANS Community Talk**: Storm in the Mailbox - 46 Hypotheses and an Unresolved Mystery
-**Topic**: Storm in the Mailbox - 46 Hypotheses and an Unresolved TEST Mystery
+**Topic**: Storm in the Mailbox - 46 Hypotheses and an Unresolved Mystery
 **Links**:  [Abstract only (PDF)](/resources/raw/m365abstract.pdf)
 Date: May 09, 2024